ydigikat/silicon-soundscapes/index.md

 ---
 title: Home
 layout: home
-description: "Silicon Soundscapes Tulia is a set of articles accompanying a project to build an FPGA synthesiser on the CMOD-A7 FPGA board."
+description: "Silicon Soundscapes Tullia is a set of articles accompanying a project to build an FPGA synthesiser on the CMOD-A7 FPGA board."
 nav_order: 1
 permalink: /

 ---
-# Welcome to Silicon Soundscapes : Tulia
+# Welcome to Silicon Soundscapes : Tullia

 ## FPGA Synthesisers: An Old Engineer's New Adventure